heidyzs/OERAnalysis/LDA_Analysis.md

     ## 10 Highly Qualified     11951     1 0.506
     ## # ... with 20,616 more rows

-We get a count of the total number of MQ and HQ narratives falling in topic 1 and falling in topic 2.
-The one that dominates for each topic will be defined as "consensus."
+We need to get a count of the total number of MQ and HQ narratives falling in topic 1 and falling in topic 2 to create `narrative_topics`.
+The one that dominates for each topic will be defined as `consensus`.
 For example, if we have more HQ narratives that fall in topic 1 than MQ narratives, then topic 1 is assigned as being the topic to represent HQ narratives.
 For our case, HQ is topic 1 and MQ is topic 2.

 ``` r
 narrative_topics <- narrative_classifications %>% count(label, topic) %>%